 What are the uses of the Aloe Vera flower?

 The Aloe Vera plant has many different benefits.
 It can be incorporated into skin-care products.
 It is also an important ingredient in Aloe tea.
 The Aloe flower is also considered lucky in some parts of the world.

-Why is the soil of my Aloe Vera plant turning white?
+What does it mean when the soil of an Aloe Vera plant starts turning white?

 If the soil for your Aloe Vera plant or even the Aloe Vera plant is turning white, it is a sign of the plant being over-watered.
 When this happens, immediately reduce the amount of water that you use on the plant.

 How to care for Aloe Vera plants in my yard?